akanjiolayinka/DICTECK-WATER-SERVICES/README.md

 ## About

-A professional water services website built with modern web technologies and PostgreSQL database.
+A professional water services website built with modern web technologies and PostgreSQL database

 ## Technologies Used